Save and invest

 Understanding inflation can be important when it comes to deciding how to save or invest your money.
 If the interest you earn on cash savings doesn’t outstrip the rate of inflation, your money will ultimately be worth less in the real world as things get more expensive to buy.

-Investing your money gives you a greater chance of beating inflation, but just remember that the value of any investments can go down as well as up.
+You can see the potential impact of inflation in this inflation calculator.
+Remember that while investing your money can give you a greater chance of beating inflation, the value of any investments can go down as well as up.